PadlyApp/Padly/README.md

 ## **Project Vision**

-The mission of CoHabit is to eliminate the stress and fragmentation of finding housing during pivotal career and life transitions.
+The mission of Padly is to eliminate the stress and fragmentation of finding housing during pivotal career and life transitions.
 We are building a centralized, secure, and user-centric platform that connects a community of peers, landlords, and subletters, enabling them to transact with confidence and ease.

 ## **The Problem**